stionic/halanews-document/docs/getting-started-config.md

 Just open `/config.xml` file with a text editor and edit

-Package name ID normal is reverse of your website domain.
+Package name (id) normal is reverse of your website domain.
 Example hala.stionic.com -> com.stionic.hala

+You also need config `Application *` in `WordPress admin -> Stionic -> General`

 ![](assets/config-application-information.png)